designbylunar/cupid/README.md

 **If you only need the CSS,** you can use the [`@cupid-ui/css`](https://npmjs.com/package/@cupid-ui/css) repo.

 # Usage
-You can access all the documentation for UI Framework [online](https://designbylunar.github.io/cupid-ui) or via the `docs/` folder.
+You can access all the documentation for Cupid [online](https://designbylunar.github.io/cupid-ui) or via the `docs/` folder.

 ### Fonts
 We recommend using the [Inter](https://rsms.me/inter) fontface by [Rasmus Andersson](https://rsms.me).
 We use this font while creating every component, but left it unpackaged to make our library much smaller.
 You can either link to it (`<link rel="stylesheet" media="all" href="https://rsms.me/inter/inter.css" type="text/css">`) or use the [`inter-ui` package on npm.](https://www.npmjs.com/package/inter-ui).
 The font order of the package is as follows: `Inter var experimental, Inter var, Inter, sans-serif`.